-- Unfortunately however, not everyone has the option of giving birth naturally.
-Many women know beforehand that they will have to have a Cesarean.
+Unfortunately however not everyone has the option of giving birth naturally.
+Many women know beforehand that they will have to have a Caesarean.

 Immediately after birth, this swab is used to wipe the baby’s mouth, eyes, face and skin so that the baby doesn’t miss out on those beneficial microbiota.

 It is important to discuss this with the person who will deliver your baby to make sure you are a good candidate for vaginal seeding.
 If you have tested positive for Group B Streptococcus (GBS), you will not be able to do this.

 Skin-to-skin contact – holding your baby close, so your baby is in direct contact with your bare skin – is also extremely important for the health of your newborn baby.
 This is called ‘Kangaroo Mother Care’ – and has been proven to be beneficial especially for premature babies.

 Breast feeding is the final important step in attempting to give your baby’s immune system the best chance in life.

 Breast milk has so many components that are essential for the health of your baby.

 Besides providing nourishment, antibodies and essential hormones, breast milk has indigestible sugars that feed and sustain the good bacteria in your baby’s gut.

 These bacteria will then grow and mature to become a large diverse healthy ecosystem.